sivel/speedtest-cli/README.rst

       --share               Generate and provide a URL to the speedtest.net share results image, not displayed with --csv
-      --simple              Suppress verbose output, only show basic information --csv                 Suppress verbose output, only show basic information in CSV format.
+      --simple              Suppress verbose output, only show basic information --no-human            Do not print (values) as human readable --csv                 Suppress verbose output, only show basic information in CSV format.
 Speeds listed in bit/s and not affected by --bytes